NCBE COVID-19 FAQs

 What if I can’t take the bar exam in the fall?

 We understand that a fall administration date adds complications and could affect your housing, employment, and personal commitments.
 There is unfortunately not a one-size-fits-all solution as we navigate these unprecedented times.
 The UBE may provide solutions for some of these complications.
 We’re working with the UBE jurisdictions on these questions.

 Should I register for the bar exam even if there’s a chance it will be delayed or postponed?

 Contact the jurisdiction in which you were planning to sit for the bar exam for instructions.
 Decisions about extension of deadlines, transfer of registration to alternative dates, and refunds are all decisions made by the jurisdictions.

-My jurisdiction is no longer administering the bar exam in July.
+My jurisdiction is no longer administering the bar exam in the fall.
 Can I take it in another jurisdiction?

-You will be required to wear a face mask that covers your nose and mouth while at any Pearson VUE-owned testing center.
-You will also be asked to confirm that you meet listed health requirements and that you will follow health and safety guidelines while testing.
+Candidates are currently required to wear a face mask that covers their nose and mouth while at any Pearson VUE-owned testing center.
+They are also asked to confirm that they meet listed health requirements and that they will follow health and safety guidelines while testing.
 You should continue to check Pearson VUE’s website for the most up-to-date information.

 Pearson VUE is following CDC and WHO recommendations and enforcing local requirements at its test centers to prevent the spread of COVID-19 and protect candidates.
 For information about the specific precautions being undertaken by the testing center at which you have a test appointment, contact the testing center directly (contact information can be found in your Appointment Confirmation email).
 Pearson VUE is posting related updates to its website.